YOUR GUIDE TO CARD SKIMMING

 - Fraud Guard1.
 Fraud Guard helps to detect and block fraud for your business.
 Contact your Online Payment Gateway to see if Fraud Guard is available.

-How else can I protect my business from card testing?
+Are there other ways to protect my business from card testing?

-Talk to your Online Payment Gateway Administrator for help with:
+Talk to your online payment gateway administrator for help with:

 - Identifying and blocking IP addresses from fraudsters